elizabethmcd/peptigate/README.md

 * Long transcripts/contigs: A transcriptome assembly FASTA file in nucleotide format containing transcripts or contigs.
 * Short transcripts/contigs: contigs that are shorter than X nucleotides.
 Some transcriptome assemblers discard very short contigs and do not include them in the final assembly.
 However, some provide them as an intermediate output file.
 These contigs may contain sORFs and so are included as an input to the peptigate pipeline.
 If you do not have a file that contains very short contigs, provide a path to an empty file.
 Very short contigs can also be provided as part of the previous file.
 If that is the case, provide a path to an empty file for this input file.

-The pipeline also requires pointers to three directories:
+The pipeline also requires paths to three directories:
-* Input directory path: This folder is used by the pipeline to store databases and models.
+* Input directory path: This folder is used by the pipeline to store databases and models downloaded by the pipeline from external sources.
 * Output directory path: This folder will be created by the snakemake pipeline and will be used to store the output files from the pipeline.
 * Path to directory with plm-utils model: The path to the directory that stores the model for the plm-utils tool.
 A plm-utils model is provided in this repository.